Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 To reduce the burden to the developer and a breaking change in the Messages API we will set defaults for each channel.

-For Facebook Messenger we send the "response" type by default.
+For Facebook Messenger we send the `response` type by default.

-For Viber Service Messages we send the "transaction" type by default.
+For Viber Service Messages we send the `transaction` type by default.

 The defaults can be overridden by using the channel specific property.
-For Facebook Messenger the possible values for "message_category" are "response", "update" and "message_tag".
-If "message_tag" is used then an additional "message_tag" for that type needs to be added.
+For Facebook Messenger the possible values for `message_category` are `response`, `update` and `message_tag`.
+If `message_tag` is used then an additional `message_tag` for that type needs to be added.
 A full list of the possible tags are availble on [developer.facebook.com](https://developers.facebook.com/docs/messenger-platform/send-messages/message-tags).
-For Viber Service Message the possible values are "transaction" and "promotion".
+For Viber Service Message the possible values are `transaction` and `promotion`.

 An example for Facebook Messenger: